Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Learned how to return data in Python.
 A friend taught me some cool Python tricks!
+- Watched a few videos about how to return data from an API in Python

 **Thoughts:**
 - I really enjoy learning this language.

+### Day 32: January 30, 2018 Tuesday

+** Today's Progress**:
+- Got the python script to return data, using classes!

+**Thoughts:**
+- I hope something good comes of learning all of these things.